vruusmann/openscoring.io/_posts/2020-01-19-converting_logistic_regression_pmml.md

 layout: post
 title: "Converting logistic regression models to PMML documents"
 author: vruusmann
-keywords: r scikit-learn apache-spark pyspark r2pmml sklearn2pmml pyspark2pmml
+keywords: scikit-learn r apache-spark pyspark sklearn2pmml r2pmml pyspark2pmml
 ---

 Logistic regression is often the go-to algorithm for binary classification problems.

 This blog post demonstrates how to perform feature engineering and train a logistic regression model in a way that allows for quick productionization using the Predective Model Markup Language (PMML) standard.
-The same workflow is implemented using R, Scikit-Learn and Apache Spark frameworks to demostrate their particularities.
+The same workflow is implemented using Scikit-Learn, R and Apache Spark frameworks to demostrate their particularities.

 Summary of the workflow: